briandrum/codes.forchagrin.com/_chapters/chapter-541-property-offenses.md

             6. _(6)_ A video service provider, including a cable operator, as those terms are defined in Ohio R.C.
 1332.21.

-    3. _(3)_ “Electronic Asset”.
+    3. _(3)_ "Electronic Asset".
 Includes, but is not limited to, the hardware, software, and data of a programmable electronic device; all communications, operations, and customer data networks; and the contents of those data networks.

-    4. _(4)_ “Land” or “Premises”.
+    4. _(4)_ "Land" or "Premises".
 Includes any land, building, structure, or place belonging to, controlled by, or in custody of another, and any separate enclosure or room, or portion thereof.

-    5. _(5)_ “Production Operation, Well, and Well Pad”.
+    5. _(5)_ "Production Operation, Well, and Well Pad".
 Have the same meanings as in Ohio R.C.
 1509.01.
     (ORC 2911.21)